Alton Coleman: Kentucky, return to Ohio, Illinois and Indiana

 Two days later, the Plymouth was found abandoned in Kentucky, where Coleman and Brown had kidnapped Oline Carmical Jr., a college professor from Williamsburg, and drove back to Ohio with Carmical locked in the trunk of his car.
 On July 17, they abandoned this stolen vehicle in Dayton, and Carmical, who was still locked in the trunk, was rescued by authorities.
 Coleman and Brown returned to the home of the Gays, accosting them with guns.
 Reverend Gay, who at this time recognized Coleman as a wanted fugitive, asked, "Why you want to do us like that, like this?"
 Coleman responded: "I'm not going to kill you, but we generally kill them where we go."
 Coleman and Brown took their car and headed back toward Evanston, Illinois.
-Along the way, they stole another car in Indianapolis and killed its owner, 75-year-old Eugene Scott.
+Along the way, they stole another car in Indianapolis and kidnapped its owner, 75-year-old Eugene Scott whose body was later discovered in a ditch and had been shot repeatedly.